Northwest: Policies For Determination of Student Residency For Fee Purposes

-Petition forms must be completed in full, notarized and submitted to the Admissions Office at least three weeks prior to the trimester for which the petition is made.
-Appropriate documentation to support residency status is the responsibility of the student and must be submitted with the petition prior to the three-week deadline.
+Petition forms must be completed in full, notarized and submitted to the Admissions Office prior to the trimester for which the petition is made.
+Appropriate documentation to support residency status is the responsibility of the student and must be submitted with the petition prior to the trimester.
 Petition forms received after the deadline date will be acted upon, but the decision will not go into effect until the next trimester.

 Petitions are reviewed and acted upon by the Residency Committee, according to the residency policies of the Missouri Coordinating Board of Higher Education.
 Students will be notified in writing of the action on their petition.
 The University Treasurer, Admissions Office, Registrar, and Financial Assistance Office will also be notified concerning approved petitions.

 Decisions of the Residency Committee may be appealed to the Vice President of Academic Affairs and the Vice President for Finance who will serve as an oversight committee.